MLB's Team of Unknowns Could Obliterate All-Time Home Run Record

 The Twins didn't exactly plant a seed for this season's home run outburst in 2018.
 They hit only 166 home runs last year, which ranked 12th in the American League.

-Still, Eddie Rosario and Max Kapler hit a respectable 44 homers combined last season.
+Still, Eddie Rosario and Max Kepler hit a respectable 44 homers combined last season.
 Looking ahead to 2019, the Twins could hope for more from Byron Buxton, Miguel Sano, Jorge Polanco, Jason Castro and even Mitch Garver, who had been a power-hitting catcher in the minors as recently as 2017.

 However, power was a big item on the Twins' winter shopping list, as evidenced by their signing of Cruz, Marwin Gonzalez, Jonathan Schoop and C.J.
 Cron as free agents.
 The four of them combined to hit 104 home runs in 2018, and they're living up to that standard with 49 homers thus far in 2019.